 Additional Restricted Materials as of July 1, 2006

 The following construction and demolition debris materials are prohibited from disposal:

-Mattresses & Textiles: Fee applies for mattresses, textile recycling bins are available throughout the facility. (effective Nov 1.
+- Mattresses and Textiles: Fee applies for mattresses, textile recycling bins are available throughout the facility. (effective November 1.
 2022)